Did you know that you can grow a rainbow at home? You certainly can!

 Another good way of getting them excited about this easy growing a rainbow activity is to read a book about rainbows.
 Make a trip to the library or take a look at those cute books:

-But let’s take a look at what you will need for this fun steam activity:
+But let’s take a look at what you will need for this fun rainbow steam activity:

 How to Grow a Rainbow

-The following materials will be needed for your very own grow a rainbow experiment:
+Nevertheless you will need the following materials for your very own grow a rainbow experiment:

 - kitchen paper